anoma/nspec/docs/architecture-2/ordering/consensus-homogeneous.md

 - These time windows cycle through all the proposers, with increasing duration (at least linearly, possibly exponentially, we can only know what schedule works best experimentally).
 - Proposals with a time stamp outside a time window of their signer are not well-formed.
 - All agents delay receipt of all proposals until their own clock matches or exceeds the time stamp of the proposal.
-- During its time window, an agent proposes the value of the highest 2a its local acceptor knows (or a new value, if it knows no 2as).
+- During its time window, an agent proposes the value of the highest 2a its local acceptor knows (or a vertex from the mempool, if it knows no 2as).
 - For reasons detailed in the original liveness proof from Heterogeneous Paxos, proposers should propose 3 times during their time window, equally spaced.
 If proposer clock skew is bounded (even if the bound is unknown), this guarantees the learner eventually decides.

 __TODO__: actual pseudocode for proposers